-The ADC14155 is a high-performance CMOS analog-to-digital converter capable of converting analog input signals into 14-bit digital words at rates up to 155 Mega Samples Per Second (MSPS).
+The ADC11C125 is a high-performance CMOS analog-todigital converter capable of converting analog input signals into 11-Bit digital words at rates up to 125 Mega Samples Per Second (MSPS).
 This converter uses a differential, pipelined architecture with digital error correction and an on-chip sample-and-hold circuit to minimize power consumption and the external component count, while providing excellent dynamic performance.
-A unique sample-and-hold stage yields a full-power bandwidth of 1.1 GHz.
-The ADC14155 operates from dual +3.3V and +1.8V power supplies and consumes 967 mW of power at 155 MSPS.
+A unique sample-and-hold stage yields a fullpower bandwidth of 1.1 GHz.
+The ADC11C125 operates from dual +3.3V and +1.8V power supplies and consumes 608 mW of power at 125 MSPS.

 The separate +1.8V supply for the digital output interface allows lower power operation with reduced noise.
-A power-down feature reduces the power consumption to 5 mW with the clock input disabled, while still allowing fast wake-up time to full operation.
+A powerdown feature reduces the power consumption to 5 mW while still allowing fast wake-up time to full operation.
+In addition there is a sleep feature which consumes 50 mW of power and has a faster wake-up time.

 The differential inputs provide a full scale differential input swing equal to 2 times the reference voltage.
-A stable 1.0V internal voltage reference is provided, or the ADC14155 can be operated with an external reference.
+A stable 1.0V internal voltage reference is provided, or the ADC11C125 can be operated with an external reference.

-The ADC14155 can be configured for either single-ended or differential operation.
 Clock mode (differential versus single-ended) and output data format (offset binary versus 2's complement) are pin-selectable.
-A duty cycle stabilizer maintains performance over a wide range of clock duty cycles.
+A duty cycle stabilizer maintains performance over a wide range of input clock duty cycles.